 On February 18-19, 2020, the EHN organized and participated in a workshop in Hobart, Tasmania, to strengthen and support ecological restoration and its links to human health.
-The workshop was global in scope, but drew inspiration and insight from restoration efforts and leading research underway across the North and South Islands of Aotearoa/New Zealand, Tasmania, and the Australian mainland (collectively, the Four Islands).
+The workshop was global in scope, but drew inspiration and insight from restoration efforts and leading research underway across the North and South Islands of Aotearoa/New Zealand, Tasmania, and the Australian mainland.
 An outcome of the workshop is the the Hobart Declaration, with the core message that ecological restoration activities are good for both ecosystems and people.

 The workshop was held at the Royal Tasmanian Botanical Gardens.
 Organizations represented include:

 Gondwana Link (Western Australia)

 Great Eastern Ranges Initiative (QLD, NSW and Victoria, Australia)

 Healthy Landscapes Group, School of Natural Sciences, University of Tasmania (Tasmania)